NativeScript/docs-v7/plugins/unit-tests.md

 ## Test Implementation

-You have completed your plugin and it works great, but how you can be sure that every other change applied to the code base will not break some functionality and how to easily check plugin's state.
+You have completed your plugin and it works great, but how you can be sure that every other change applied to the code base will not break some functionality and how to easily check a plugin's state.
 Here, unit tests come to assistance with their best feature - 'fast execution'.

-The starting point of writting unit tests is the `tests` folder in your demo app directory.
+The starting point of writing unit tests is the `tests` folder in your demo app directory.
 There you will find `tests.js` file containing sample [Jasmine](https://jasmine.github.io/) tests.

 ```
 my-plugin